dahall/Vanara/Windows.Shell/AssemblyReport.md

 ShellItemDisplayString | Requests the form of an item's display name to retrieve through `ShellItem.GetDisplayName(Vanara.Windows.Shell.ShellItemDisplayString)`. | NormalDisplay, ParentRelativeParsing, DesktopAbsoluteParsing, ParentRelativeEditing, DesktopAbsoluteEditing, FileSysPath, Url, ParentRelativeForAddressBar, ParentRelative, ParentRelativeForUI
 ShellItemGetImageOptions | Options for retrieving images from a `ShellItem`. | ResizeToFit, BiggerSizeOk, MemoryOnly, IconOnly, ThumbnailOnly, InCacheOnly, CropToSquare, WideThumbnails, IconBackground, ScaleUp
 ShellItemToolTipOptions | Flags that direct the handling of the item from which you're retrieving the info tip text. | Default, Name, LinkNotTarget, LinkTarget, AllowDelay, SingleLine
-TransferFlags | Used by methods of the ITransferSource and ITransferDestination interfaces to control their file operations. | Normal, FailExist, RenameExist, OverwriteExist, AllowDecryption, NoSecurity, CopyCreationTime, CopyWriteTime, UseFullAccess, DeleteRecycleIfPossible, CopyHardLink, CopyLocalizedName, MoveAsCopyDelete, SuspendShellEvents
+TaskbarButtonProgressState | State of the progress shown on a taskbar button. | None, Indeterminate, Normal, Error, Paused TransferFlags | Used by methods of the ITransferSource and ITransferDestination interfaces to control their file operations. | Normal, FailExist, RenameExist, OverwriteExist, AllowDecryption, NoSecurity, CopyCreationTime, CopyWriteTime, UseFullAccess, DeleteRecycleIfPossible, CopyHardLink, CopyLocalizedName, MoveAsCopyDelete, SuspendShellEvents
 VerbMultiSelectModel |  | Unset, Player, Single, Document VerbPosition |  | Unset, Top, Bottom